Hightown (TV series): Casting

 On September 14, 2018, Monica Raymund had been cast in a leading role in the pilot.
 On January 9, 2019, James Badge Dale and Riley Voelkel had joined the main cast.
 In February 2019, Shane Harper, Atkins Estimond, Amaury Nolasco, and Dohn Norwood had been cast in the series in starring roles.
 On November 19, 2020, Luis Guzmán was cast in a recurring role for the second season.
 On December 16, 2020, Crystal Lee Brown, Cecil Blutcher, Carlos Gomez, and Barbara Weetman joined the cast in recurring capacities for the second season.
 On June 15, 2022, Garret Dillahunt, Jeanine Serralles, Kaya Rosenthal, Michael Drayer, Ellie Barone, and Taja V. Simpson were cast in recurring roles for the third season.

 Filming

 Principal photography for the series was scheduled to commence in March 2019.
 The Provincetown, Massachusetts, Select Board voted on April 29, 2019, to allow filming from May 20 to June 11 at locations including MacMillan Pier and the harbor, the West End rotary, and Provincetown Inn.
 Commercial Street between Standish and Ryder streets was scheduled to be closed for part of June 4 in order to recreate a Carnival parade scene.
-Production for the second season began on November 19, 2020 and concluded on April 2, 2021.
+Production for the second season began on November 19, 2020, and concluded on April 2, 2021.
 Starting in season two the show's production moved to Wilmington, North Carolina.
+Production on season 3 started in May 2022 and wrapped at the end of July.

+Release

+Hightown premiered on Starz on May 17, 2020.
+The second season premiered on October 17, 2021.
+The third and final season premiered on January 26, 2024.
+The series was quietly removed on Starz after the series ended in 2024.
+All three seasons became available to stream on Netflix on July 23, 2025.